1mTojii/BlueTeam-tools/3. TojiisFinder/SusStringFinder/complete/README.md

-# SusStringFinder
+# TojiisFinder or SusStringFinder

-A simple static string scanner in C — the "YARA-lite" of the BlueTeam-tools collection.
-Scans files (or whole directories recursively) for suspicious substrings commonly seen in malware, obfuscated scripts, and living-off-the-land attack patterns.
+A simple string scanner i made in C. It scans files or whole directories recursively for suspicious substrings commonly seen in malware, obfuscated scripts, and living-off-the-land attack patterns.

 ## How it works

-For every file, the whole thing gets read into memory and checked against a fixed list of ~28 signatures — plain substrings like `eval(`, `base64_decode`, `Invoke-Expression`, `certutil -decode`, etc. — matched case-insensitively.
+For every file, the whole thing gets read into memory and checked against a fixed list of rougly 28 signatures plain substrings like `eval(`, `base64_decode`, `Invoke-Expression`, `certutil -decode`, etc.
 Every hit gets reported with the byte offset, which signature matched, a severity level, and a short snippet of surrounding text so you can see the match in context.

-That's the entire technique: read the file, slide through it looking for known bad substrings.
-No parsing, no heuristics, no entropy analysis — real tools like YARA/ClamAV do all of that on top.
-This is the simplest possible version of the idea.
+That's the entire technique.. read the file, slide through it looking for known bad substrings.
+No parsing, no heuristics, no entropy analysis.
+Real tools like YARA or ClamAV do all of that on top which this tool is taken inspiration from.
+This is the simplest possible version of these tools.

 **Important:** a match here is a _flag for a closer look_, not a verdict.
 Plenty of legitimate scripts use `eval()`, shell calls, or `CreateObject`.
-This is a triage tool, the same way a metal detector beeping doesn't mean there's a bomb — it means "worth checking."
+This is a triage tool, the same way a metal detector beeping doesn't mean there's a bomb, it just means "worth checking."

 ## Building
+note: Do this in an ubuntu or install a Linux environment with a wsl --install in the windows cmd.
 ```bash
 make
 ```